 - Double check for keyword optimization

-In addition, check to see that all information is current.
-You’d be surprised how many companies contact pages link to email addresses that are no longer valid.
+In addition, make sure all information is current.
+You’d be surprised how many company contact pages link to email addresses that are no longer valid.

 Let’s face it; creating valuable content takes time and resources.
 There are some types of content, however, that can get quick results with relatively little effort.
 Here are a few examples:

-Not every eBook needs to be an exhaustive and in-depth covering of a topic.
+Not every eBook needs to cover a topic in-depth.
 Sometimes a simple “Introduction to ABC” or “Steps to Implementing XYZ” can serve as valuable content, especially for top of the funnel prospects.
-A quick 30-minute interview with a subject matter expert can get you the content you need and possibly lead to other ideas for quick wins.
+A quick interview with a subject matter expert can get you the content you need and lead to other ideas.
 And don’t forget checklists.
-Chances are, you’ve already got one or more that are being used for your business — an installation or maintenance checklist, for example.
-Adapt it to use as a handy resource for potential customers.
+Chances are, you have one or more that are used for your business — an installation or maintenance checklist, for example.
+Adapt it as a resource for prospects and customers.